Am I required to register my international official university travel?

 If my location is not listed, what should I do?

-Email email@example.com and Center for Global Engagement will add your location to the existing list.
+Email firstname.lastname@example.org and the Center for Global Engagement will add your location to the existing list.

 Do I need to complete the international travel registration for Puerto Rico and other US territories?